Language selection

 Description of the objective

-Although the Nunavut Agreement came into effect in 1993 and Nunavut was established in 1999, Nunavut fisheries are still managed under a suite of fishery regulations including the Northwest Territories Fishery Regulations, the Marine Mammal Regulations, the Fishery (General) Regulations, the Atlantic Fishery Regulations.
+Although the Nunavut Agreement came into effect in 1993 and Nunavut was established in 1999, the Nunavik Land Claims Agreement came into effect in 2008, and the Eeyou Marine Region Land Claims Agreement came into effect in 2012, fisheries in these areas are still managed under a suite of fishery regulations including the Northwest Territories Fishery Regulations, the Marine Mammal Regulations, the Fishery (General) Regulations, the Atlantic Fishery Regulations.
 New regulations are needed that are consistent with harvesting rights and wildlife management systems established under northern land claims agreements, and to modernize governance structures that support implementation of Indigenous self-determination.

-The proposed Nunavut Fishery Regulations are being co-developed by Fisheries and Oceans Canada (DFO), Nunavut Tunngavik Incorporated, Nunavut Wildlife Management Board, the Government of Nunavut, and the Makivik Corporation.
+The proposed Nunavut Fishery Regulations are being co-developed by Fisheries and Oceans Canada (DFO), Nunavut Tunngavik Incorporated, the Government of Nunavut, Makivik Corporation and the Cree Nation Government.
 The proposed regulations would apply to all fish (including marine mammals) as defined by the Fisheries Act, and to Nunavut and adjacent marine waters (including the Areas of Equal Use and Occupancy, the Nunavik Marine Region, and the Eeyou Marine Region).

-The development of new Nunavut Fishery Regulations would help meet Canada’s obligations to implement the fishery management elements of several Land Claim Agreements, and in particular would help to:
+The development of new Nunavut Fishery Regulations would help meet Canada’s obligations to implement the fishery management elements of several Land Claim Agreements, and would help to:

 Indication of business impacts